wiktor-kuna/in-progress/readme.md

 # In progress App
 ## author: Wiktor Kuna
-## Why I'm writing this app?
-There are a lot of reasons...
-- I must
-- I have to
-- I should
-- And many others :)
+[This app is in progress :)]

+## About In progress App
+In progress App is for learning english.
+0.1.0 version contains Crazy Words game (without words generator) and global chat for contact with currently active users.
+You can also create and delete your user account.
 ## About configuration
-1. You have to configure and run your SQL database (the draw of DB you can found in **apka_test.sql** file).
+1. You have to configure and run your SQL database (the draft of DB you can found in **apka_test.sql** file).

     > The configuration of connection with database is in ***./utils/db.js*** file.